CBSE Class 10th Science Important Questions & Answers for Board Exam 2021

 Important Short Answer Type Questions

-Here you will get important questions to be prepared for 3 marks answer type questions asked in CBSE class 10 Science paper.
+Here you will get important questions to be prepared for 2 and 3 marks answer type questions asked in CBSE class 10 Science paper.

-- Question numbers 15-24 in Section-B of Class 10 Science paper will be asked for three marks each.
-These are to be answered in about 50-60 words each.
+- Question numbers 21-26 in Section-B of Class 10 Science paper will be asked for two marks each.

 Important Short Answer Type Questions for CBSE Class 10 Science Exam, are: